-Most bicycles have front forks which utilize a secondary wheel retention device to reduce the risk of the wheel disengaging from the fork if the wheel is incorrectly secured.
+Most bicycles equipped with an over-center cam, through-bolt or bolt-on front wheel retention have front forks with slotted dropouts that utilize a secondary wheel retention device to reduce the risk of the wheel disengaging from the fork if the wheel is incorrectly secured.
 Secondary retention devices are not a substitute for correctly securing your front wheel.

 Secondary retention devices fall into two basic categories:

 - a.
-The clip-on type is a part which the manufacturer adds to the front wheel hub or front fork. - b.
+The clip-on type is a part that the manufacturer adds to the front wheel hub or front fork. - b.
 The integral type is molded, cast or machined into the outer faces of the front fork dropouts.

-Ask your dealer to explain the particular secondary retention device on your bike.
+Ask your authorized retailer to explain the particular secondary retention device on your bike.

 Do not remove or disable the secondary retention device.
-As its name implies, it serves as a back-up for a critical adjustment.
+As its name implies, it serves as a backup for a critical adjustment.
 If the wheel is not secured correctly, the secondary retention device can reduce the risk of the wheel disengaging from the fork.
 Removing or disabling the secondary retention device may also void the warranty.